jdereg/json-io/user-guide-readOptions.md

 >#### ReadOptionsBuilder.addPermanentAlias(`Class<?> sourceClass, String alias`)

 ### removePermanentAliasTypeNamesMatching
-Call this method to remove alias entries from the "base" `ReadOptionsBuilder` so that new instances of `ReadOptionsBuilders` do not contain the removed entries (JVM lifetime).
-This removes the substitution pairings so that 'read' JSON will not understand the short-name aliases that were removed. __Be cautious with removing aliases on the 'read' side.
-It is usually OK for the `ReadOptions` to contain many aliases.
-It is the `WriteOptions` you want to manage carefully, especially in a large micro-service environment.
-You want to control what alias substitutions happen on the written side, to ensure that receiving services have the appropriate aliases already 'understood' in their alias maps so that they can make the appropriate substitutions.__
+Use this method to remove alias entries from the "base" `ReadOptionsBuilder.` This ensures that new instances of `ReadOptionsBuilders` won't contain these removed entries for the duration of the JVM's lifetime.
+Removing these substitution pairings means that JSON read operations will no longer recognize the short-name aliases that were deleted.
+__Exercise caution when removing aliases on the 'read' side; typically, it's safe for `ReadOptions` to maintain a broad set of aliases.__

+However, you should manage `WriteOptions` more __stringently__, particularly in environments with numerous micro-services.
+It's crucial to control the alias substitutions on the 'write' side to ensure that the receiving services are prepared to interpret the aliases contained in the received JSON. __Always expand your READ alias support before enhancing your WRITE alias support, unless you plan to update all servers simultaneously.__

 This API matches your wildcard patterns containing *, ?, and regular characters, against fully qualified class names in its cache, and removes the matching entries.